Tag Archives: Regia Marina

 When it came to construction, both ships were laid down on the same day, 1 June 1873, with Duilio, named after Roman naval hero Gaius Duilius, having her keel laid at Regio Cantiere di Castellammare di Stabia (which today is Fincantieri) and her sister Dandolo at R. Arsenale di La Spezia with the lead ship completed in 1880 and Dandolo tarrying until 1882.

 The launch of the Italian battleship Caio Duilio in Castellamare in 1876.
-Illustrator’s name quoted as “Piteco” via the L’Illustrazione italiana, May 28, 1876.
+Illustrator’s name was quoted as “Piteco” via the L’Illustrazione italiana, May 28, 1876.

-Detail view was taken on the ship’s starboard side amidships, looking forward sometime after 1890 as they have 37mm anti-torpedo boat guns mounted atop the turrets.
+A detailed view was taken on the ship’s starboard side amidships, looking forward sometime after 1890 as they have 37mm anti-torpedo boat guns mounted atop the turrets.
 Both of the ship’s twin 450mm (17.72-inch) main battery gun turrets, mounted en echelon amidships, can be seen in this view.
 Note the details of the opened turret port covers; the hammocks stowed around the turrets, and the “flying deck” running overhead.
 NH 88685

 DANDOLO Photographed at the Royal Navy Yard, La Spezia, not too long before being launched on July 10, 1878.
 Here you can really see the 15-foot submerged bow.
-Note that the ship’s short midships armor belt-550mm thick iron 45 meters long-was not yet installed at this time.
+Note that the ship’s short midship armor belt-550mm thick iron 45 meters long-was not yet installed at this time.
 Thick wooden backing supported the armor, explaining the very deep gap in the ship’s side that can be seen here.
 Note the submerged bow tube for Whitehead torpedoes.
 NH 88684

 Service